Overview

 KEY INSIGHTS

-The national election was delayed in the first half of 2020, and thus postponed a committed response to the COVID-19 pandemic for the Dominican Republic.
-By Election Day in early July, the country was among the hardest hit in the Caribbean, with more than 37,000 confirmed cases and 800 deaths1 from COVID-19 (Average for the Caribbean was about 6,000 confirmed cases and 150 deaths from COVID-19).2 Lack of adherence combined with a lack of committed leadership, and ineffective messaging could have contributed to these high case counts.
-However, the new government prioritized COVID-19 response and embraced policies, such as mass testing and vaccination for the whole population, that would keep case counts low and enable the economy—and especially the tourist sector—to reopen.
+One of the challenges faced by the Dominican Republic at the beginning of the pandemic was the postponement of the national election, which was originally scheduled for May 2020.
+By the time Election Day happened in early July 2020, the country was among the hardest hit in the Caribbean, with more than 37,000 confirmed cases and 800 deaths1 from COVID-19 (Average for the Caribbean was about 6,000 confirmed cases and 150 deaths from COVID-19).2 The new government prioritized COVID-19 response and embraced policies— such as mass testing and vaccination for the whole population, free coverage and treatment for severe cases—that would keep case counts low and enable the economy—and especially the tourist sector—to reopen.

 This research has been led by partners at the Fundación Plenitud in collaboration with Brown University School of Public Health and Johns Hopkins Bloomberg School of Public Health and was supported and funded by The Rockefeller Foundation and by the Exemplars in Global Health program at Gates Ventures.